CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

    Autoboot in 10 seconds.
 [Space] to pause
 ```

-Note that the installer will only run on the configured primary console, which
+Note that seperate instances of the installer will run on both the video and
-defaults to serial.
-If you are using a video console instead, press 5 or C
-until it displays "5.
-Cons: Video".
-This is only required during installation.
+serial consoles.
+Care should be taken to ensure that only one is used as
+no mechanism is implemented to prevent one from destroying the other's work.

-You will eventually be prompted to select a terminal emulation type:
+On the serial console, you will eventually be prompted to select a terminal
+emulation type:
 ```
 Welcome to FreeBSD!